Trump’s surprising target in war on media: Voice of America

-Over the objections of Democrats, the Senate Foreign Relations Committee plans Thursday to vote on Trump’s nominee to head the U.S. Agency for Global Broadcasting, which runs VOA and its sister outlets like Radio Free Asia, Radio Free Europe/Radio Liberty and the Cuba-focused Radio Marti.
-The Republican-controlled committee is expected to vote on party lines to advance the nomination.
+The Senate Foreign Relations Committee had been scheduled to vote Thursday on Trump’s nominee to head the U.S. Agency for Global Media, which runs VOA and its sister outlets Radio Free Asia, Radio Free Europe/Radio Liberty and the Cuba-focused Radio Marti.
+That vote was postponed, however, late Wednesday due to Democrats’ objections, a sign of the rancor hanging over it.
+The Republican-controlled committee is still expected to advance the nomination when it is able to take it up.

 Democrats fear that candidate, conservative filmmaker and former educator Michael Pack, could turn the organization into a Trump propaganda machine funded with more than $200 million a year in taxpayer money.
 Trump has mused about his desire to control a media outlet.
-At his confirmation hearing last September, Pack dismissed concerns he would allow that to happen, but the recent furor has reignited those concerns.
+Pack has dismissed concerns he would allow that to happen, but the recent furor has reignited those concerns.

-The spat has dismayed many who watch U.S. international broadcasting closely, including some who believe the USAGM and VOA are in need of reform, particularly as changes to the agency’s governing rules mean the its next chief will be able to bypass its board in making personnel and policy decisions.
+The spat has dismayed many who watch the issue closely, including some who believe USAGM and VOA need reform, particularly as changes to the agency’s governing rules mean its next chief will be able to bypass its board in making personnel and policy decisions.

 “All of this is a distraction from what I think is a legitimate debate about what its role should be,” said Tom Kent, a former Associated Press editor who went on to head Radio Free Europe/Radio Liberty.
 “It needs to be clear whether VOA’s role is to advocate for democracy and American values in general or whether it is supposed to be a PR agent for the president and the State Department on current issues.”